Anselm IV (archbishop of Milan)

 The army proceeded by land through Carinthia, with the permission of Duke Henry V, and then through Bulgaria without incident, relying on Anselm's negotiations with Alexius I Comnenus, Byzantine emperor, to assure them of markets and supplies.
 At Constantinople, rioting broke out, but he and Albert quelled it with ease and he refused the rich gifts offered by the emperor, who ferried the soldiery across the Bosphorus.
 At Nicomedia, in Asia Minor, he met Raymond IV of Toulouse, one of the leading barons of the capture of Jerusalem.
 Guided by Raymond, the army marched through Anatolia, skirmishing with the Turks at Kastamonu and between Merzifon and Amasya.
 These initial confrontations were successes for the Lombards.
 Anselm fought in these engagements and received wounds which he went to Constantinople to nurse.

-There he died and was buried.
-News of his death did not reach Milan until 1102.
+He died in Constantinople in 1101.
+He was buried there and news of his death did not reach Milan until 1102.
 He was succeeded by Grossolano.